Techris93/Exploring-DNS-Traffic/README.md

 - Explore DNS Response Traffic

 ## Scenario:
-- I used Wireshark to filter for DNS packets and view the details of both DNS query and response packets.
+- Wireshark was used to filter for DNS packets and view the details of both DNS query and response packets.

 ## Required Resources:
 - A PC with Internet access.